LucaDeSiena/MuRAT/README.md

 2. Download the two sample datasets at https://doi.pangaea.de/10.1594/PANGAEA.893893.
 Unzip the MSH (Mount St. Helens) and Romania datasets and put the folders in Murat-master folder.
 Delete the zipped files.

-3. Build the Input file starting from the samples (either Input_MSH.xsl or Input_Romania.xsl).
+3. MuRAT works with a single input file in .xsl format (for now).
+Build the Input file starting from the samples (either Input_MSH.xsl or Input_Romania.xsl).
 Read the instructions presented in the next sections.

 4. Run MuRAT2.m.